EnlighterJS/Plugin.WordPress/README.md

 ### I can't see any style options within the Visual-Editor-Toolbar ###
 You have to enable the full toolbar by clicking on the **Show/Hide Kitchen Sink** button (last icon on the toolbar)

+### I get an "file permission" php error in my blog ###
+The directory `/wp-content/plugins/enlighter/cache/` must be writeable - the generated css files as well as some cached content will be stored there for performance reasons.
+Try to set chmod to `0644` or `0770`

 ### When using the ThemeCustomizer the Code appears in plain-text ###
 The cache-directory `wp-content/plugins/enlighter/cache` have to be writeable, the generated stylesheet will be stored there.
 Set the directory permission (chmod) to `0644` or `0777`